broepke/broepke/README.md

 I am a certified practitioner of Human-Centered Design and love utilizing Design Thinking methods and techniques to bring out the best in people and build the most innovative, inclusive solutions.
 I leverage my long history in product management to deliver everything I do, from ML pipelines to Dashboards as products.
 I focus on delivering high value, great user experience, and the right outcomes.

-I try to contribute small articles in this blog that might help new and aspiring Data Science professionals.
-I hope you enjoy it.
-Leave comments and I'll respond as soon as I can.
+In my spare time I like to write about Data Science, Machine Learning, Natural Language Processing and more.
+I contribute my articles on Towards Data Science and other publications.
+You can read them here: [@broepke on Medium](https://medium.com/@broepke)

 [![Brians's GitHub stats](https://github-readme-stats.vercel.app/api?username=broepke&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)